xc-jp/purescript-protobuf/README.md

         rectangle :: Rectangle <- parseRectangle (byteLength arraybuffer)
 ```

-At this point we've consumed all of the parser input and constructed our
+At this point we’ve consumed all of the parser input and constructed our
-`Rectangle` message, but we're not finished parsing.
+`Rectangle` message, but we’re not finished parsing.
 We want to “validate” the `Rectangle` message to make sure it has all of the
 fields that we require, because in
 [*proto3*, all fields are optional](https://github.com/protocolbuffers/protobuf/issues/2497).